UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_test.md

 ### Core jobs can get allocated resources across several compute nodes

 A job requesting multiple tasks can get resources allocated on multiple nodes.
-For example 3 tasks `sbatch -n 3` might get allocated three CPUs on three different compute nodes.
+For example 3 tasks `sbatch --ntasks=3` might get allocated three CPUs on three different compute nodes.

 We will update the configuration to avoid this.
 For not the problem